I Saw You Dancing: Music video

 Right at the beginning of the music video, a male dancer walks along the beach.
 He finds a medallion with the letter "y" engraved on it.
 As the music starts, two women, Linda and Marie, in black dresses are walking ashore by a lighthouse.
 On the beach, a group of circus artists and musicians are having a party.
 The dancer is there, dancing with the medallion on his chest.
 Other scenes show the two women singing at the top of the lighthouse.
 Sometimes they are also standing out in the water, wearing glittery dresses.
 The man with the medallion are seen going into the tent of a fortune teller.
 He puts the medallion on the table to her and she traces him with tarot cards.
 Then she looks at him with an astonished mine.
 Linda and Marie stays the night, standing in the dark, illuminated only by the fire from the beach party.
 They watch the party and the people there from a distance.
 As it dawns, the women return to the sea.
 The male dancer stands and watches them walk into the sea.
 They look back at him, as he hesitantly steps forward.
-The video was uploaded to YouTube in December 2011.
-As of August 2020, it has got more than 28,4 million views.
+The video was made available on Mega Records official YouTube channel in 2011.
+As of July 2025, it has generated more than 61 million views on the platform.